valderman/ctagsymbols/README.md

 No extended tag information is required, so you can generate your tags file (for most languages) by simply running `ctags -R .` in the root folder of your workspace.
+For your convenience, the `Regenerate CTags` command, accessible from the VSCode command palette, does exactly this.
+(This feature requires `ctags` to be installed on your system.)

 It is highly recommended to use an extension such as [Run On Save](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) to regenerate your tags whenever you make changes to your source.